The Customer engages Nuago and Nuago agrees to provide the Services in

 (iii) must provide sufficient, qualified Personnel capable of performing all of its duties and obligations under this Agreement and will provide reasonable access to its relevant Personnel;

-(iv) consents to the installation of, and agrees to provide Nuago with sufficient space, facilities and assistance to allow Nuago to install, any Nuago Hardware and Nuago Software, that Nuago considers necessary to enable Nuago to perform the Services;
+(iv) consents to the installation of, and agrees to provide Nuago with sufficient space, facilities and assistance to allow Nuago to install, any Nuago Hardware and Nuago Software (via Customer consent), that Nuago considers necessary to enable Nuago to perform the Services;

 (v) must, at its own cost, establish and maintain a connection to the Internet at all times during the Term to enable Nuago to connect remotely to the Customer’s Computer System;

-(vii) must ensure that the Customer's Computer System, any relevant data and the Site are ready and available to Nuago in order to facilitate the provision of the Services by Nuago.
+(vii) must ensure that the Customer’s Computer System, any relevant data and the Site are ready and available to Nuago in order to facilitate the provision of the Services by Nuago; and

-(b) Despite any provision of the Relevant Proposal, Nuago is not required to perform the Services until the Customer provides the assistance set out in clause 3.3(a).
+(b) Despite any provision of the Relevant Proposal, Nuago is not required to commence or continue to perform the Services unless the Customer provides the assistance set out in clause 3.3(a), but the customer is still obliged to pay any applicable fees.

 4 Nuago Obligations